Kavya9294/twitterdsimplementation/cmd/web/README.txt

 Project structure:-

-We have followed the same structure that was provided by the TA

 cmd/web/web.go : All the HTTP request handlers are present here. cmd/views/* : Contains the templates used for the frontend cmd/memory/memory.go : Contains the gRPC logic used to access/modify data